Skip to main content

 Changing the Deployment Domain

-When deploying RepoFlow, the default configuration is set to run on localhost.
-For production deployments, you must configure your desired custom domain for both the server and client environments.
+When deploying RepoFlow, the default configuration runs on localhost.
+For production deployments, you must configure your desired custom domain in the server’s environment variables.

-This guide outlines the required changes in the server and client Helm configurations.
+This guide outlines the required changes in the server Helm configurations.

 Changes in the Server Environment Variables